 Nick is well very versed to conducting inquests touching deaths arising out of medical care, the workplace and when in custody.

 He has acted for families of the deceased, insurers and government.

 Nick was instructed by the First Minister of Wales to carry out an investigation into the death of Robbie Powell from Addison’s Disease and to report to and make recommendations to the Welsh Ministers as to any lessons to be learnt for the promotion of or improvement of the social wellbeing of Wales and the operation of the Welsh Health Service.
 The report was published in July 2012.

 His caseload consists of catastrophic injury claims: traumatic brain injuries, spinal cord injuries (tetraplegia and paraplegia) and upper and lower limb amputations.
 Such cases have included claimants in a persistent vegetative state, minimally aware and locked in.
 They also include those who have sustained injuries abroad.
-Mental capacity and PPO’s regularly arise.
+Mental capacity, PPO’s and provisional damages regularly arise.